Simplifying Multi-Cloud Observability With Open Source

 Join the DZone community and get the full member experience.

 Join For FreeGartner predicts by 2028, 50% of enterprises will utilize the cloud.
 The growth has also seen an increase in different strategies for organizations to use the cloud.
-Initially, organizations were completely on-prem, then they were hybrid where some workloads were still on-prem but some were migrated to the cloud.
+Initially, organizations were completely on-prem, and then they were hybrid, where some workloads were still on-prem but some were migrated to the cloud.
 Eventually, companies started moving to multi-cloud where they use more than one cloud provider to host their workloads.
 A recent Oracle survey indicates that 98% of enterprises are either considering or already implementing a multi-cloud strategy.

 So what are the motivations for these enterprises to move towards multi-cloud?